lidofinance/lido-content/lido-landing/scorecard.md

   - scorecard-attribute: "Node operators are disincentivized from acting maliciously"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "Currently, if Node Operators don’t process exits on time (in other words, try to block users from obtaining their withdrawn ETH), they suffer penalties (automatically enforced by the protocol, as well as reputational).\n\n[Triggerable smart contract exits](https://ethresear.ch/t/withdrawal-credentials-exits-based-on-a-generalized-message-bus/12516/24), expected sometime in 2024, will keep Node Operators even more accountable to the Lido DAO (since exiting validators will be possible via a DAO vote)."
+    comments: "Currently, if Node Operators don’t process exits on time (in other words, try to block users from obtaining their withdrawn ETH), they suffer penalties (automatically enforced by the protocol, as well as reputational).\n\n[Triggerable execution layer exits](https://ethereum-magicians.org/t/eip-7002-execution-layer-triggerable-exits/14195), expected in Q2 2024, will keep Node Operators even more accountable to the Lido DAO (since exiting validators will be possible via a DAO vote)."
   - scorecard-attribute: "Lido DAO can’t suddenly change the validator set"
     categories: "Validator set"
     self-assessment: "Okay"
-    comments: "As it stands, Lido governance cannot force Node operators to exit.\n\nEven if triggerable exits were live today, it would still take the DAO half a year, at a minimum, to rotate all validators (due to the mechanics of how the staking queue works).\n\nAdditionally, in order to create additional checks and balances on Lido governance, contributors are\_[exploring ways](https://research.lido.fi/t/ldo-steth-dual-governance/2382)\_to empower stETH holders to veto any decision that would change the validator set."
+    comments: "As it stands, LDO holders cannot force Node operators to exit.\n\nEven if triggerable exits were live today, it would still take the DAO half a year, at a minimum, to rotate all validators (due to the mechanics of how the staking queue works).\n\nAdditionally, in order to create additional checks and balances on Lido governance, a\_[dual governance](https://research.lido.fi/t/ldo-steth-dual-governance-continuation/5727)\_system, which gives stETH holders veto powers over any decision that would change the validator set, is expected to go live by end of Q3 2024."
 :::

 ## Needs Improvement